The ComputerHobbyShop Web Blog

 This project has been a labor of love, and I'm thrilled to share it here.

-be able to work again.
-It was a true adventure, doing a surprise restore and preservation of a piece of computing history
+... a surprise restore and preservation of a piece of computing history ... a rewarding challenge.

 End Game Notes: